 Antioxidants such as vitamin C and E, Quercetin, Zinc and Grapeseed also have this effect.

-All these herbs and regimes should be used very carefully and under supervision if the patient is already on blood thinning drugs.
+All regimes should be used very carefully and under supervision if the patient is already on blood thinning drugs.
 Be sure to tell your GP, so that regular checks can be made on platelet aggregation.